Categorical Quantum Mechanics: 2017-2018

 - Be ready to tackle current research topics studied by the quantum group.

-Ideal foundations for this course are given by the Michaelmas term courses Categories, Proofs and Processes and Quantum Computer Science.
-Students who have not taken these courses will need to be familiar with basic topics from category theory and linear algebra, including categories, functors, natural transformations, vector spaces, Hilbert spaces and the tensor product.
+The necessary background for this course is basic topics from category theory and linear algebra, including categories, functors, natural transformations, vector spaces, Hilbert spaces and the tensor product.
 Chapter zero in the lecture notes briefly covers this background material.

 Students wishing to do their dissertation with the Quantum Group are expected to sit this course, as well as the two mentioned above.